Pupil Premium

 Free School Meals

-· support under Part VI of the Immigration and Asylum Act 1999
+- support under Part VI of the Immigration and Asylum Act 1999

-· the guaranteed element of Pension Credit
+- receive the guarantee element of Pension Credit

-Please use this form - Aureus School Free School Meal Eligibility Form
+Aureus School Free School Meal Eligibility Form